Materials-Consortia/OPTIMADE/optimade.rst

 An entry property value that is not present in the database is **unknown**.
 This is equivalently expressed by the statement that the value of that entry property is :val:`null`.
-For more information see section `Properties with an unknown value`_
+For more information see section `Properties with an unknown value`_.

 The definition of a property of an entry type specifies a type.
 The value of that property MUST either have a value of that type, or be unknown.

 General API Requirements and Conventions
 ========================================